gukihuman/algorithms-python-hiryanov/README.md

 This is only available option for remote learning.

 Don't worry about additional files or directories like "pyrob" or "graphics.py".
-These are the modules required for the code of answers.
+These are the modules required for the answers' code.

 Most of the answers are written as one whole function.
 You can put them in another file as module.